When anguish takes over and nothing feels steady anymore, peace doesn’t come from figuring it out, it comes from finding ground.

-I help women return to themselves, trust who they are becoming, and restore peace through creative presence held by nature.
+Through creative presence held in nature, women return to themselves, trust who they are becoming, and restore peace at a pace their nervous system can hold.

 If This Feels Familar